jwstegemann/fritz2-docs/WebComponents.md

 Packaging (i.e. as an npm-package) and publishing is out of scope of this documentation.

-To see it in action, please have a look at [this](https://examples.fritz2.dev/webcomponent/build/distributions/index.html) more complex example.
+To see it in action, please have a look at our [webcomponents example](https://examples.fritz2.dev/webcomponent/build/distributions/index.html).